CharlesCNorton/yoflo-cli/README.md

 - **Screenshot on Detection**: Automatically capture and save a screenshot when a target object is detected.
 - **Sound Alert on Detection**: Play a sound alert when a target object is detected.
 - **Headless Mode**: Run the tool without displaying the video feed, suitable for server environments.
+- **Pretty Print**: Enable formatted output of detections for better readability.

 ## Model Information